Before reading your disclaimer that Claude helped with the aphorisms, I felt like the post felt a bit like AI slop.

 A corporation can be smarter than any employee.

-Yet no employee wants to take over the world.
+Yet no employee optimizes the world.

-this is CAIS.
+This is CAIS.

 IV.
 On making the objective less wrong